Updated Oct. 30, 2017: Revised with references from Season 2.

 E.T. the Extra-Terrestrial (1982)

-The entire storyline of the young kids and Eleven in Stranger Things is straight out of Steven Spielberg's 1982 adopted alien story.
-The bikes, the flashlights, the dress-up scene in episode five — it's all E.T.
+The entire Season 1 story line of the young kids and Eleven in Stranger Things is straight out of Steven Spielberg's 1982 adopted alien story.
+The bikes, the flashlights, the dress-up scene where Eleven gets that pink dress — it's all E.T.

-The depiction of the Upside Down in the season one finale relies heavily on H.R.
+The depiction of the Upside Down relies heavily on H.R.
 Giger's designs for Alien.
-When Will is discovered with some kind of slug thing down his throat, it's impossible not to think of the Xenomorph facehuggers.
+When Will is discovered with some kind of slug thing down his throat in the Season 1 finale, it's impossible not to think of the Xenomorph facehuggers.
 (Bonus: An unconscious Will attached to the monster's wall is also reminiscent of this super creepy scene cut from Alien.)

 Stand By Me (1986)